Greenacres County Personal Injury Lawyer

 What kinds of questions will I be asked during a deposition?

 A deposition is an out-of-court Q & A session where you answer questions under oath to help the parties prepare for trial.
-The judge will not be present, but a court reporter will make an official transcript, and you may be questioned by the defense lawyer.
+The judge will not be present, but a court reporter will make an official transcript, and the defense lawyer may question you.
 Your answers might be used against you at trial.

 Following are some commonly asked questions: